gitcompu/pcbwork/PHH_IOExpander.md

 ## Operation

 ## Trinket M0 header
-The board provides a header to plug a Adafruit Trinket M0 (which is a SAM21D 32 bit 32K RAM 256K EPROM plus 2M flash whihc can run Circuit Python).
+The board provides a 10 pin header to plug a Adafruit Trinket M0  (which is a SAM21D 32 bit 32K RAM 256K EPROM plus 2M flash and comes preloaded with Circuit Python).
 The SDA/DSL of the Trinket M0 can be attached to main SDA/SDL via jumpers SW-TMSD/SW-TMSL.
 The Triket works at 3.3V level and expects the board to be running at 3.3V signal level , so its ok to plugin when board is connected to RPiHat (it draws power from 5V connector so does not require USB connection - you can connect USB if you want).

 When **5V/3V-I2C** header is connected, it is only safe to plug trinket the board only on two conditions
   - The Vcc of the header is at 3.3V and signals are also at 3.3C